The All-Time Red Sox Dream Team

 Best Outfielders Of All-Time

-Ted Williams, Carl Yastrzemski, Jim Rice
+Ted Williams, Tris Speaker, Jim Rice

 Best DH Of All-Time: David Ortiz